Heather Yeo, M.D., M.H.S., M.B.A., MS

 - Blue Connection

 My goal, as a colon and rectal surgeon and as a surgical oncologist is to help my patients make informed decisions in their care and understand their disease process and treatment options, both surgical and non-surgical.
 I hope to help my patients find a better quality of life and to help them through their surgical experience (when necessary).
 I am lucky to work with a world renowned group of multidisciplinary specialists to help promote a multifaceted treatment plan for my patients, including radiation oncologists, medical oncologists, radiologists, pathologists, gastroenterologists, pelvic floor specialists, urologists, and interventional radiologists.

 For Dr. Heather Yeo, medicine is synonymous with family (click for more info).

-Heather Yeo, MD, MHS is Assistant Professor of Surgery and Assistant Professor of Public Health at Weill Cornell Medical College and Assistant Attending Surgeon at NewYork-Presybterian/Weill Cornell Medical Center.
-She is a board-certified general surgeon who also has additional subspecialty training and expertise in both Colon and Rectal Surgery and Surgical Oncology.
-Dr. Yeo specializes in the comprehensive care of colorectal cancer patients as well as those patients with benign colorectal diseases.
+Heather Yeo, MD, MHS, is Associate Professor of Surgery and Associate Professor of Population Health Sciences at Weill Cornell Medical College and Associate Attending Surgeon at NewYork-Presbyterian/Weill Cornell Medical Center.
+She is board-certified in general surgery, colon and rectal surgery, and complex general surgical oncology.
+Dr. Yeo specializes in the comprehensive care of colorectal cancer patients as well as those patients with benign colorectal disease.

 Dr. Yeo’s clinical research focuses on the whole patient and improving the surgical experience.
 She has studied patient quality of life and outcome measures and believes incorporating those factors into her treatment decisions is very important.